ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 [![a screenshot of Ghidra showing a more throughly annotated DllMain](/img/amsi-reveng-8.png)](/img/amsi-reveng-8.png) *(click the image if you can’t see it very well)*

-Most of the program is now fairly clear.
+Most of the program is now fairly clear:

 - We already figured out that *FUN_698013f4* is a memory scanner and renamed it accordingly, so there's no need to spend any more time on it.
 - We also know, broadly, that the purpose of this DLL is to short-circuit the current function whenever it receives an *EXCEPTION_SINGLE_STEP*.